suryapratapsinghsuryavanshi/case-shift/README.md

 ### camelCase
 In this category, all the method converts the camelCase string to another category string.
+The camelCase method supports both lowerCamelCase(`isAnString`) and UpperCamelCase(`IsAnString`) strings for conversion.

 ```javascript
 const {